 - We created an explicit plan to teach the program-wide expectations, with each of the first three weeks of school focusing on a piece of our program motto.

-- We have implemented a staff reinforcement system to recognize staff who are following and promoting our program-wide motto.
+- We have implemented a staff reinforcement system to recognize staff that are following and promoting our program-wide motto.
 When a staff member takes care of himself or herself, their friends, or their home and school, they receive a Buck-et.
 On the back, a statement is written to explain why the staff person is receiving the Buck-et.
 The Buck-ets can be cashed in for prizes from the PBIS store or a spot at an event, such as Zumba.

-- We have also introduced the Silver Bucket Award, which will be given to one person or teaching team who best exemplifies the PBIS motto.
-A nomination form has been created and staff can nominate colleagues who they feel go above and beyond to model PBIS.
-The Silver Bucket Award will be given out one time this program year but more frequently in years to come.
+- We introduced the Silver Bucket Award, which was given to two staff teams who best exemplified the PBIS motto.
+The Silver Bucket Award will be given out again this program year.